smittyfest/cassandra-notes/02-Introduction-to-Apache-Cassandra.md

 <p>Apache Cassandra does not impose any one Fault-Tolerance model on you, so some of the dials it provides give you a sliding scale between consistency and high availability.
 #### Replication Factor
 <p>How many replicas or copies of data should there be within your cluster.
 A typical production replication factor is typically three.
 When you write data to a node 'A', a replica is sent over to nodes 'B' and 'C' as well.
+This replication of data is performed automatically by Apache Cassandra.
+You pick the number of servers to hold replicas and data is always replicated to each replica.
+If a machine goes down, missing data is replayed via __Hinted Handoff__.